jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 However, if you have a clear vision, something different happens.
 Even the failures and letdowns you experience along the way can teach you something that could only be learned the hard way.

 The only guarantee is that shit will happen.
 This doesn’t guarantee that you’ll learn from it.
-This doesn’t guarantee that it won't happen again, even if you do learn from it.
+This doesn’t guarantee that it won’t happen again, even if you do learn from it.

 However, if you do everything in this article, it will be easier to bounce back and change your life, no matter what this life throws at it.
 Remember: